Usage statistics collection

 The data is sent twice per run, once when Parsl starts a script, and once when the script is completed.

-The data will be used for answering questions such as:
+The data will be used for reporting purposes to answer questions such as:

-- Of the ones that fail, what is the most common fault code returned?
+Of the tasks that fail, what is the most common fault code returned?

 Please send us your feedback at email@example.com.
 Feedback from our user communities will be useful in determining our path forward with usage tracking in the future.